 Here are five strengths of wisdom and knowledge, how they might look in a young person, and how you can support and encourage them in your own child.

 Love of Learning.
 The child with a love of learning will enjoy digging deep into topics and mastering new skills and bodies of knowledge.
 It’s related to the strength of curiosity but goes further to describe the tendency of some kids to add systematically to what they know, like the stats of the players on their favorite team, the details of all the people in their favorite band or a specific subject at school.
-Encourage your child’s love of learning by expanding their exposure to the topics that deeply interest them.
+Ideas for helping a child build their Love of Learning: Encourage your child’s love of learning by expanding their exposure to the topics that deeply interest them.
 Books, videos, Wikipedia and libraries are all resources to help them dive-deep.
 If you worry that maybe your child is becoming laser-focused with something to the exclusion of everything else, you might try telling them you think it’s great that they have this capacity to learn things, and encourage them to use it to explore other topics too – perhaps something you could explore together.

 Judgment/Critical Thinking.
 A child who has good judgment and can think critically will be able to see things from more than one side, like both points of view in a disagreement among friends.
 This open-minded strength allows them to balance the facts, to look at things objectively and even to change their mind about something or someone when they learn something new.
 They’ll be slow to jump to conclusions and be willing to give people a second chance.
 One of the positive aspects of having this strength is that it helps people resist suggestion and manipulation by others – in other words, peer pressure.
-Encourage your child’s good judgment by supporting them when they want to stay above the fray when other kids disagree, fight or form cliques.
+Ideas for helping a child build their strength of Judgment: Encourage your child’s good judgment by supporting them when they want to stay above the fray when other kids disagree, fight or form cliques.
 Introduce them to some of the great people who share this strength, like Nelson Mandela and Mother Teresa.

 Perspective.
 Perspective is about being able to see the bigger picture.
 Kids with this strength have a clear and broad way of looking at the world and think about life’s bigger issues.
 Other people may even appreciate their perspective and ask for advice – and they’re usually able to provide an insightful point of view.
 Perspective will also help them learn from their mistakes and even foresee the short- and long-term consequences of their actions.
-Encourage your child’s strength of perspective by asking their opinion and engaging in conversations about the big stuff of life.
+Ideas for helping a child build their strength of Perspective: Encourage your child’s strength of perspective by asking their opinion and engaging in conversations about the big stuff of life.
 This mature quality can be unusual in young people and having it might make your child feel different from other kids (at least my daughter and I experienced that), but assure them that it’s a highly-valued strength that is even linked with overall well-being as people get older.
 They may enjoy learning about philosophers and original thinkers throughout history, from Socrates and Buddha to Karl Marx.

 As you might imagine, the two strengths most appreciated in a traditional school environment are love of learning and critical thinking – strengths less common in young people.
 Creativity and curiosity, on the other hand, are two of the top strengths in young children but an emphasis in school on one right answer or the right and wrong way to behave or draw or solve an equation makes these strengths less and less common as kids get older.
 This is such a pity, because, as the author Dan Pink says in his book, A Whole New Mind, the ability to imagine and create will increasingly guide our lives and shape our world.